This page provides an overview of Dash Studio widgets in AppDynamics.

 Only certain widgets of Beta Dash Studio have been included on this page.
 The page will be updated as and when new widgets appear in the product.

 Cards are small containers for placing the widgets.
 Cards have a title, border, and sometimes a footer and/or actions related to the specific context of the Card.
 These containers have text labels that let you understand information clearly.
 They can be renamed or deleted as per your requirement at any instant.

-On the top right, the Global Time Range Selector option allows you to set a time range for the dashboard.
+The Global Time Range Selector option on the top right, allows you to set a time range for the dashboard.
 This can be for the last 5 minutes, hours, weeks, or even months.

 Widgets can be compared across different time ranges by setting a time range that is distinct from the global time range.
 This lets you set the time range for a single widget independent of other widgets.
 You can do this by following the steps given below:

-Select Widget Specific Time Range and choose from the list below to set a time range distinct from Global Time Range.
+Select Widget Specific Time Range and set a time range distinct from Global Time Range.

 Select the Show Time Range toggle to display the time range on the top of the selected widget: